- Core Collection

 - Charter Members (2010)

 - Inspired by Words (2013)

 - GAP Members Showcase (2011)

 The National Museum of the Guild of American Papercutters continues to build a permanent collection of work created by papercut artists of all times and places, donated by our members and well-wishers.
-Established in 2009 in cooperation with Laurel Arts, the Museum is located at the Phillip Dressler Center for the Arts, in Somerset, Pennsylvania.
+Established in 2009 in cooperation with Laurel Arts, the Museum is located at the Philip Dressler Center for the Arts, in Somerset, Pennsylvania.
 Housing over 200 carefully chosen and curated paper artworks, it is the first American museum devoted to the art of papercutting.
 The Core Collection has been amassed over the years from member exhibits at the Museum as well as individual donations; the substantial gift that is the McDaniel Papercut Collection contains 18th, 19th, 20th and 21st century artworks in paper.
 For almost a decade, Kathy Trexel Reed, the Museum Director, also organized and curated an annual thematic Members Exhibit displayed at the Museum.
 Some of the works displayed in these exhibits were adopted into the Core Collection.
 Click on the above titles to see images.

 2019: Celebrated “Mouse Wedding” Gift from Chinese Papercutting Association

 2019 was the tenth anniversary of the founding of the national museum!
 In celebration, a special exhibit of works from the GAP permanent collection was on display in the downstairs galleries at the GAP Museum from mid-May to June 14, 2019.
 Small devotionals, created in monasteries and convents during the mid-18th century were among the antique and contemporary treasures on view.